 Prostate cancer is the second most type of non-cutaneous cancer in males.
-While lung and bronchial cancer themselves account for 37% of cancer deaths in males, prostate and colon cancer account for another 10%.
+While lung and bronchial cancer themselves account for 37% of cancer deaths in males, prostate, and colon cancer account for another 10%.

-While in medical school, I first learned that prostate cancer is actually a slow growing cancer.
-As such, in some cases men with prostate cancer can actually live long enough to die of other causes.
+While in medical school, I first learned that prostate cancer is actually a slow-growing cancer.
+As such, in some cases, men with prostate cancer can actually live long enough to die of other causes.
 However, despite earlier detection with PSA and DRE screening exams, thousands of men die of prostate cancer each year.

 In terms of nutrition, obesity is a strong risk factor for developing prostate cancer.
 In short, obese men are more likely to die of prostate cancer.
 Weight loss consequently may be one way for men to lower their risk of developing prostate cancer.

 One blog that I’ve read over the years, Health Habits, by Doug Robb, has fought the war against obesity one blog post at a time.
-One of his recent posts discusses the role of government in ‘curing’ obesity.
+One of his recent posts discusses the role of the government in ‘curing’ obesity.
 We can add prostate cancer to the long list of diseases that obesity increases the risk of including diabetes, arthritis, heart disease, high blood pressure, among others…

 Vitamins and Risk of Prostate Cancer: